sovrynn/ecdo/1-EVIDENCE/2-IMPENDING-ALIGNMENTS/geomagnetic/README.md

 ## References
 Extensive citations include works on entropy, geodynamics, and geomagnetic modeling, providing a robust foundation for the study's findings.

+# TODO

+A very good next task would be to update the De Santis, Qamili calculations for a tipping point in 2033/2034.